zorantica/plsql-word/README.md

 ## How to use
 Procedure and Function descriptions with input and output parameters and examples are located in package definition script.

-Additional script with examples is available in "examples" directory
+Additional script with examples is available in "examples" directory.
+Strongly recommended to try it first.

 ## Demo Application
 *in development*